We are Farm 2 Facts.

 Founder, Program Director

-Lauren was a PhD Candidate in Urban and Regional Planning at the University of Wisconsin – Madison, and is now a Inclusive Research Excellence at American Family Insurance.
+Lauren was a PhD Candidate in Urban and Regional Planning at the University of Wisconsin – Madison, and is now a Inclusive Excellence Research Analyst at American Family Insurance.
 She has been the lead research assistant for Farm 2 Facts since the pilot project started in 2014.

 Phillip Warsaw is an Assistant Professor of Ecological Economics and Environmental Justice at Michigan State University.
 Before joining MSU, Phil was a postdoctoral fellow at the Center for Integrated Agricultural Systems at the University of Wisconsin-Madison.